cben/mathdown/README.md

         (For other branches/commits, there is no trivial solution - rawgit.com doesn't currently support submodules.)

+        The easiest way to run (and share) uncommitted modifications is probably Cloud 9.
+TODO: test, details.

 As a dynamic app (`server.coffee`):

     npm install  # once